He’s not quite Aaron Donald, but Ryan Bowman has developed into a critical cog in UW’s defense

 The biggest surprise was his size.

 This offseason, Ryan Bowman contacted the trainer of perennial Pro Bowl defensive lineman Aaron Donald — inquiring about the possibility of scheduling a joint workout.
-And at the end of March, Bowman — UW’s sixth-year senior outside linebacker — trained with the NFL’s most dominant defensive player on a Thursday morning in Pittsburgh.
+And at the end of March, Bowman — Washington’s sixth-year senior outside linebacker — trained with the NFL’s most dominant defensive player on a Thursday morning in Pittsburgh.

-Donald, the Los Angeles Rams’ eighth-year wrecking ball, is listed at 6-foot-1 and 280 pounds.
+Donald, the Los Angeles Rams’ eighth-year wrecking ball, is listed at 6 feet 1 and 280 pounds.

-Bowman, the Washington Huskies’ underappreciated elder statesman, is listed at 6-foot-1 and 280 pounds.
+Bowman, the Huskies’ underappreciated elder statesman, is listed at 6 feet 1 and 280 pounds.

 It’s not quite like looking in a mirror.
 But for Bowman, Donald’s example provides motivation all the same.